vedma1337/EGS-IPA/README.md

 # Fortnite

 ## Installation Issues
-Fortnite may crash on installation unless you're using TrollStore or a paid developer certificate.
+Fortnite may crash on installation unless you're using TrollStore or a paid certificate from FlekStore or other certificate provider.
 Due to an Apple limitation that cannot be bypassed.

-## How to Install with an Apple Developer Certificate
-If you have a MapleSign, Signulous certificate, or TrollStore, you should be able to install the IPA directly.

-For users with their own paid certificate:
-1. Enable the following entitlements (otherwise it will crash):
-   - **Extended Virtual Addressing**
-   - **Increased Memory Limit**
-2. Sign the IPA with your certificate using your preferred signing method.

----

-# Fall Guys

-## How to Install
-Unlike Fortnite, Fall Guys doesn't require special entitlements to play.
-You can use [ESign](https://www.stabbed.lol/esign/ESignV5.0_noLogs_V1.1.ipa) with any certificate or [Sideloadly](https://sideloadly.io/) without a certificate.
-The latest update works with any signing method without crashing.

----
+If your download progress jumps from different percentages restart Fortnite and don't do anything, don't quit the game.
+Just wait

 ## FAQ